Are you a dietitian looking to start a private practice and don’t even know where to start?

 I’m sorry to say I had a jumpstart on this one, with over 15 years working in NYC advertising as a copywriter before going back to school to become a RD, but you don’t have to have a degree in English or be a marketing guru to effectively communicate with your ideal client.
 But it’s true.
 If you picture your ideal customer avatar as you’re writing everything, then the right people will find you.

 You want them to feel like you’re writing directly to them.
 Which I frequently hear back in my discovery calls.
-Potential clients tell me, “I felt like you were reading my mind with your last post, so I had to get on the phone with you.”
+Potential clients tell me, “I felt like you were reading my mind with your last post, so I had to reach out to you.”

 Above all, do not be afraid of the clients you’re “missing out on” by niching.
 Remember that old saying, “If you’re trying to talk to everyone, you’re really talking to no one”?
 It’s true.
 Plus, there are so many areas of private practice available for dietitians, wouldn’t you rather be an expert in one area vs. a dabbler in many?
 I know if I needed brain surgery, I’d rather see the best neurosurgeon in the field vs a general surgeon…wouldn’t you?